 I did not know I would choose it.
 I was kind of into visual art.
 That was kind of my thing.
 My brother was a musician.
 Yeah, I dabbled, I played drums you know growing up and in bands in high school.
 But yeah, it wasn’t until I started recording and writing that I really sort of fell in love with music in that way and yeah I definitely clicked pretty quickly.

-What was the first time you put something on tape?
-Do you remember that was?
+What was the first time you recorded something on tape?

 Well you know I started dabbling around when I was young, like 13, and I kind of forgot about that, and went to high school and then out of high school I met this guy Adam [Drucker], you know DOSEONE